 I’d advise doing a dry run while you’re still at home – potentially with half of the recommended dose – to make sure nothing unexpected happens.

 Still can’t sleep?
 You might need a few more tips on sleeping well in a hotel.

 Once you’ve arrived in Europe, get walking.

 If you arrive late at night, try to get outside the very next morning.
 Not only will being out in the sunlight help to get you on local time, but the physical activity will also help your body transition.

-I hope these tips will help you quickly get over jet lag on your next trip!
+I hope these tips will help you quickly get over jet lag on your way to Europe!
 If you have any other favorite tips, I’d love to hear them!